 Most of the survey respondents feel they have adequately utilised technology in the areas of reporting and compliance, administration and custodian duties, and client management.
 However, none of the respondents feel they have fully utilised technology in their portfolio management.
 The survey revealed that 55 percent believe they have adequately utilised technology in terms of portfolio management, while 34 percent believe technology is not applicable to portfolio management.

-Respondents' use of technology in client management functions Reporting (internal and external) and compliance
+Respondents' use of technology

+Reporting (internal and external) and compliance Administration and custodian services Portfolio management